mageirakos/kobe-bryant-shot-selection/README.md

 1)Data Preprocessing
 2)Feature Selection
 3)Model Evaluation using KFold cross-validation
+4)Trained models and evaluated them( Logistic Regression, KNN Classifier, Decision Trees, Random Forests, ensembles ... )
-4)Exploratory Data Analysis answering the questions:
+5)Tuned the hyperparameters of the most promising models to improve my results 6)Exploratory Data Analysis answering the questions:
   - What is Kobe's FG% and how many shots did he take?
   - Can we plot Kobe's shot attempts and accuracy as the game progresses?
   - Can we visualize based on location if distance from the basket, court zone, shot type etc. makes a difference in shot accuracy?
   - Can we plot out Kobe's accuracy based on the different features in our dataset?
-5)Trained models and evaluated them( Logistic Regression, KNN Classifier, Decision Trees, Random Forests, ensembles ... )
-6)Tuned the hyperparameters of the most promising models to improve my results

 ## To be done
   * Learn and use Recursive Feature Selection